codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 8. Create Model Class

 Now let's create a `Message.java` class which will extend from `ParseObject`.
-This model class will provide message data for the `RecyclerView` and will be used to retrieve and save messages to Parse.
+This model class will provide message data for the RecyclerView, and will be used to retrieve and save messages to Parse.

 ```java
 // ...